smithgeoffrey/go-coop/README.md

     - publishes cold
     - cuts over traffic to cold

+### Logging & Monitoring

-Consider adding a couple more containers on the pi, to fill things out more wholly:
+Add a couple more containers on the pi to support the ecosystem:

-- log aggregation (ELK)
-- monitoring/metrics (Promethius/Grafana)
+- ELK.
+See ~/logging
+- Promethius.
+See ~/monitoring

 ### The App

-Jenkins and Docker are great but the underlying app they manage is the whole point.
-I'd been wanting to do more go, which seems a good fit here: it's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies, for ease of deployment and maintenance.
+A pipeline needs an app as its object.
+I'd been wanting to do more go.
+It's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies, for ease of deployment and maintenance.
 I've used it a little and I like it.
 It seems to have promise as a leading language for the next decade, with tendrals in both dev and ops.

 What would the app do?
 I recently added a chicken coop at my house.
 It has a 12-inch door allowing access to an enclosed run during the day.
 Manually setting the door each morning and night was a chore, so I automated it with hardware.
 [1]  Avoiding software was nice: no bugs or releases, no patching or upgrades.
 I hooked a few things together, and the door just does its thing.
 But I wanted to remotely verify coop status, particularly in the winter.
 Just add a raspberry pi, a couple types of sensors and a network camera: [2]